How Much Protein Do Young Athletes Need? Evidence-Based Guidelines by Age & Sport

 Key Takeaways

-• Distribute across 4-5 eating occasions (15-25g each)—the body can only use ~25g per meal for muscle building
+- Distribute across 4-5 eating occasions (15-25g each).
+The body can only use about 25g per meal for muscle building.

-• Compliance beats perfection—the best protein source is the one they'll actually eat
+- Consumption beats perfection.
+The best protein source is the one they'll actually eat.

 Sources